Clermont028/CallandRespond_RL/README.md

   - A very lofty goal, but our original idea was to first implement call-and-response in relation to music and then eventually translate that to how call-and-response works in everyday huamn speech.

 # References
+Music21 is Copyright © 2006-2021, Michael Scott Cuthbert and cuthbertLab.
+Music21 code (excluding content encoded in the corpus) is free and open-source software, licensed under the BSD License.